lucagiove/lvm2qcow2/README.md

 # lvm2qcow2
-Script that create a copy live of a logical volume and convert it in qcow2 format
+Script that create a live copy of a logical volume and convert in qcow2 format